Abdul Elah bin Abdulaziz Al Saud: Career

 Prince Abdul Elah was appointed governor of Al Qassim Province on 19 March 1980 replacing Fahd bin Mohammed bin Abdul Rahman in the post.
 In May 1991 he did not allow two radical clerics in Buraidah to deliver Friday sermons.
-The incident caused conflict, and the thousands of people, led by the local ulema and the religious police, protested against him.
+The incident caused conflict, and thousands of people, led by the local ulema and the religious police, protested against him.
 Sheik Abdulaziz bin Baz who was the head of the Supreme Religious Council, sent a letter to Prince Abdul Elah backing the preachers.
 Prince Abdul Elah's tenure ended in March 1992.
-Then, he was appointed governor of Al Jawf Province in 1998 replacing Sultan bin Abdurrahman Al Sudairi in the post and was in office until 2001 when Fahd bin Badr Al Saud was appointed as governor of the province.
+Then, he was appointed governor of Al Jawf Province in 1998 replacing Sultan bin Abdurrahman Al Sudairi in the post and was in office until 2001 when Fahd bin Badr Al Saud succeeded him as governor.

-Prince Abdul Elah accompanied King Abdullah on diplomatic trips abroad, when Abdullah was Crown Prince.
+Abdul Elah accompanied Abdullah on diplomatic trips abroad, when Abdullah was Crown Prince.
 He is a member of the Allegiance Council.
 On 8 October 2008, he was appointed as adviser to King Abdullah with the rank of minister.
 Prince Abdul Elah became an advisor to King Salman in January 2015.

-Prince Abdul Elah has also business activities.
+Abdul Elah has also engaged in business activities.
 He is an entrepreneur and chairman of several companies, including the Arabian Jewelry Company, National Investment Company, and the National Automobile Company.